-Highstead and Harvard Forest publish original scientific research, case studies, policy analysis, proceedings, and issue briefs on a variety of conservation topics.
-The following publications are those focused on conservation finance and policy.
+Highstead and Harvard Forest publish original scientific research, policy analysis, proceedings, and other materials highlighting a variety of conservation topics.
+The following publications are focused on conservation finance and policy.

 New England Conservation Pathways — This report presents a number of strategies for advancing public and private investments in New England land conservation, ecosystem markets, and forest stewardship.